Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Introduction

 We exploit as much as possible the variational formulation of gradient flows on one hand (based on sharp energy dissipation rate and the notion of descending slope) and the variational structure of the optimal transportation problem to develop a theory that does not rely on finite dimensionality and doubling properties; we are even able to cover situations where the distance $\sfd$ is allowed to take the value $+\infty$, as it happens for instance in optimal transportation problems in Wiener spaces (see for instance \cite{Feyel-Ustunel04,Fang-Shao-Sturm10}).
 We are also able to deal with $\sigma$-finite measures $\mm$, provided they are representable in the form $\rme^{\Wgh^2}\,\tmm$ with $\tmm(X)\leq 1$ and $\Wgh:X\to [0,\infty)$ $\sfd$-Lipschitz weight function bounded from above on compact sets.

 In order to reach this level of generality, it is useful to separate the roles of the topology $\tau$ of $X$ (used for the measure-theoretic structure) and of the possibly extended distance $\sfd$ involved in the optimal transport problem, introducing the concept of Polish extended metric measure space $(X,\sfd,\tau,\mm)$.
 Of course, the case when $\sfd$ is a distance inducing the Polish topology $\tau$ is included.
 Since we assume neither doubling properties nor the validity of the Poincar\'e inequalities, we can't rely on Cheeger's theory \cite{Cheeger00}, developed precisely under these assumptions.
-The only known connection between synthetic curvature bounds and this set of assumptions is given in \cite{Lott-Villani-Poincare}, where the authors prove that in non-branching $LSV$ spaces the Poincar\'e inequality holds under the so-called $CD(K,N)$ assumption ($N<\infty$), a stronger curvature assumption which involves also the dimension.
+The only known connection between synthetic curvature bounds and this set of assumptions is given in \cite{Lott-Villani-Poincare}, where the authors prove that in non-branching $LSV$ spaces the Poincar\'e inequality holds under the so-called $CD(K,N)$ assumption ($N<\infty$), a stronger curvature assumption which involves also the dimension. {\nc In a more recent paper \cite{R2011} a version of the Poincar\'e inequality valid in all $CD(K,\infty)$ spaces is proved with no non-branching assumption; this version implies the classical Poincar\'e inequality whenever the measure $\mm$ is doubling.}

 Now we pass to a more detailed description of the results of the paper, the problems and the related literature.
-In Section~\ref{sec:preliminary} we introduce all the basic concepts used in the paper: first we define extended metric spaces $(X,\sfd)$, Polish extended spaces $(X,\sfd,\tau)$ (in our axiomatization $\sfd$ and $\tau$ are not completely decoupled, see (iii) and (iv) in Definition~\ref{dPolish}), absolutely continuous curves, metric derivative $|\dot{x}_t|$, local Lipschitz constant $|\nabla f|$, one-sided slopes $|\nabla^\pm f|$.
-Then, we see how in Polish extended spaces one can naturally state the optimal transport problem with cost $c=\sfd^2$ either in terms of transport plans (i.e. probability measures in $X\times X$) or, when the space is geodesic, in terms of geodesic transport plans, namely probability measures, with prescribed marginals at $t=0$, $t=1$, in the space $\geo(X)$ of constant speed geodesics in $X$.
+In Section~\ref{sec:preliminary} we introduce all the basic concepts used in the paper: first we define extended metric spaces $(X,\sfd)$, Polish extended spaces $(X,\sfd,\tau)$ (in our axiomatization $\sfd$ and $\tau$ are not completely decoupled, see (iii) and (iv) in Definition~\ref{dPolish}), absolutely continuous curves, metric derivative $|\dot{x}_t|$, local Lipschitz constant $|\rmD f|$, one-sided slopes $|\rmD^\pm f|$.
+Then, we see how in Polish extended spaces one can naturally state the optimal transport problem with cost $c=\sfd^2$ in terms of transport plans (i.e. probability measures in $X\times X$. {\nc Only in Section~\ref{sec:weakbrenier} we discuss the formulation of the optimal transport problem} in terms of geodesic transport plans, namely probability measures with prescribed marginals at $t=0$, $t=1$ in the space $\geo(X)$ of constant speed geodesics in $X$.
 In Subsection~\ref{se:prelGF} we recall the basic definition of gradient flow $(y_t)$ of an energy functional $E$: it is based on the integral formulation of the sharp energy dissipation rate